projectcalico/calico/v2.0/getting-started/bare-metal/bare-metal.md

     or DHCP.

 Therefore, we recommend creating a failsafe Calico security policy that is tailored to your environment.
-The example commands below show one example of how you might do that; the commands:
+The example command below shows one example of how you might do that; the command uses `calicoctl` to:

-- Add a single policy, which
+- Create a single policy resource, which
   - applies to all known endpoints
   - allows inbound ssh access from a defined "management" subnet
   - allows outbound connectivity to etcd on a particular IP; if